wangmeng-code/CmhAttCPI/README.md

 ```
 bash Run_Train.sh
 ```
-The parameter 'scenario' in Run_Train.sh should be set to 'cross_validation'
+The parameter 'scenario' in Run_Train.sh should be set to 'cross_validation'.

 # (2) cluster-cross validation
 # Usage